wwelling/mod-camunda/README.md

 ### Workflow Module Triggers

 The Trigger entity from mod-workflow is used to select which request-response events from Okapi are to be published to the `event.queue` that mod-camunda can subscribe to.
 In order to create the Triggers we have to provide the correct permissions to the `diku_admin`.
+The vagrant will create an example trigger for when a user is created.

+### Permissions

+In order to call mod-camunda and mod-workflow through the Okapi gateway a user will need the appropriate permissions.
+In order to accomdate this the Vagrantfile runs a shell script in which updates permissions for `diku_admin`.
+Providing him with all permissions to all interfaces of mod-camunda and mod-workflow.

 ## Additional information